 - Inspect windows for fog between glass panes.

-- Walk along the floor and note areas where it’s sagging and waterlogged.
+- Walk along with the floor and note areas where it’s sagging and waterlogged.

 File Your Claim